mcrucifix/cgenie.muffin/README.md

-UCLouvain version of cgenie.muffin for the cofast cluster
+UCLouvain version of cgenie.muffin for the coriolis(fast) cluster